Court Appointed Special Advocates

 Step 1: Information Session (Optional)

 Would you like to hear from a CASA volunteer about their experience?
 Please join us for an information session to learn how CASA volunteers advocate for the best interests of children who have been abused or neglected.
-Two current volunteers will be there to speak about their experiences and answer questions.
-Join us for a CASA Volunteer info session on December 1, 2022 from 6pm – 7pm.
+Current volunteers will be there to speak about their experiences and answer questions.
+Check back for future Richmond CASA information sessions to be scheduled.

 If you are still deciding whether this volunteer opportunity is right for you, but can’t attend the information session, you can also learn more by reading our Brochure and Frequently Asked Questions, or contact Sarah-Keel Crews at firstname.lastname@example.org or 804-646-5180.